-In this mini-series, we’re exploring transferable skills that can be leveraged in the design strategy process to streamline the research process and strengthen client work.
+In this blog, we’re exploring transferable skills that can be leveraged in the design strategy process to streamline the research process and strengthen client work.

 The relationship between design and anthropology is clear.